NexPlayer/Unreal-SDK/platforms/webgl.md

 ---
 ## Build Configuration
-### Build with NexPlayer Templates
+### Build with NexPlayer™ Templates

 The NexPlayer™ Plugin for Unreal supports Builds for WebGL applications.

 To build the application the first time on a new project with Nexplayer’s Template do the following:

-- In the Unreal editor, select the scene object with the NexPlayer Blueprint and insert the corresponding WebGL key.
+- In the Unreal editor, select the scene object with the NexPlayer™ Blueprint and insert the corresponding WebGL key.

 ![](../assets/platforms/web1.png)